 Metal 3D Printing holds a unique position in modern-day product development.
 It allows for the direct manufacturing of complex end-use parts and facilitates tooling for conventional manufacturing technologies, reducing costs and lead times.
-This technology is also known as Direct Metal Laser Sintering (DMLS) and Select Laser Melting (SLM).
+This technology is also known as Direct Metal Laser Sintering (DMLS) and Selective Laser Melting (SLM).

 Why choose Metal 3D Printing?

 This technology combines the design flexibility of 3D Printing with the mechanical properties of metal.
 From tooling inserts with cooling channels to lightweight structures for aerospace, any application that involves complex metal parts potentially benefits from Metal 3D Printing.

 - Fully functional prototypes